How to Replace Your Robo-Advisor With AI

 The bottom line

 Replacing a robo-advisor with AI is worth it only if you actually want more control and will use it.
 If you do, the path is steady: be honest about why you are switching, understand what you hold and the tax of selling out of a taxable account, pick an AI tool that matches how involved you want to be, connect your broker read-only first, use the assistant to plan and discuss, and act on your own approval.
-Walnut fits the connected-assistant role: it grounds the chat in your real holdings, frames them against the S&P 500, and leaves every decision and trade to you.
+Walnut fits the connected-assistant role at each of those steps: it grounds the chat in your real holdings, frames them against the S&P 500, and leaves every decision and trade to you, while a robo would keep doing the work for you.
 This is not tax or investment advice, and Walnut is not an investment adviser.

 For more on the options, see AI robo-advisor alternatives and how to choose one.